palak317/hackthecore_hackathon/README.md

 ## 📌 Overview

-PhishGuard is an intelligent cybersecurity platform designed to detect and explain phishing attacks in real-time.
-Unlike traditional systems that rely on static rules, PhishGuard uses **AI-driven analysis, sandbox simulation, and multi-channel intelligence** to identify threats before users fall victim.
+CortexGuard is an intelligent cybersecurity platform designed to detect and explain phishing attacks in real-time.
+Unlike traditional systems that rely on static rules, CortexGuard uses **AI-driven analysis, sandbox simulation, and multi-channel intelligence** to identify threats before users fall victim.

 ---